bhoyte/minecraft-bot/README.md

 3. Verify that your Node.js version is compatible (v14+)
 4. Check the console for any error messages
 5. Make sure your firewall isn't blocking the connection
+6. If the viewer doesn't work, ensure you have all required dependencies installed